Skip to Main Content

 Information We Collect

-We may have collected the following categories of personal information from consumers within the last 12 months:
+We may have collected the following categories of personal information within the last 12 months:

 • Categories of Personal Information